Profunctorial algebras: Relations in a bicategory

-\item Similarly, surjections and and injective order-reflections equip $\Pos$ with the structure of a regular bicategory; the bicategory $\DFib{\Pos}$ is biequivalent to the locally posetal category of posets and strengthening-closed relations, with the same formula for compositions.
+\item Similarly, surjections and injective order-reflections arrange jointly order-embeddings spans in $\Pos$ into a bicategory biequivalent to the locally posetal category of posets and strengthening-closed relations, with the same formula for compositions.